 In the early 1960s Hunslet Engine Company rebuilt a number of locomotives that had been supplied to the Ministry of Defence.
 The rebuild was the result of a bid to meet stringent restrictions on smoke emissions.

 The Argentinian, Ing.
 L.D.Porta was commissioned by the Hunslet company to design certain modifications.
 Following the company becoming aware of Porta technology when, unsuccessfully, bidding for the contract to build the second batch of 75cm gauge 2-10-2 locomotives for RFIRT, Argentina.

 Research suggests the locomotives may not have been quite as Porta would have wished.
 It is felt something could have been lost ‘in the translation’ between Argentina and the UK.
 However, despite some shortcomings these locomotives did serve an important purpose in the development of steam.
 They were the very first application of Porta’s work outside of his native Argentina.

-By the time the locomotive arrived at Haworth on the Keighley & Worth Valley Railway in 1969 the underfeed stoker was defunct and was subsequently removed.
+By the time the locomotive arrived at Haworth on the Keighley & Worth Valley Railway in 1969 the underfeed stoker was defunct and was subsequently removed in December 1969.
 The locomotive was restored at Haworth and operated there for a number of years.